maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 We often find that testers come equipped with experiences of what type of data often fails and use their past experiences with the application.
 We have learned that when data has a lifecycle, something can go wrong in different stages especially when we mix them up.
 We create, read, update, and delete data, either completely or partially.

-Similarly, we know whole collections of typically problematic data, like the Github Naughty Strings list at https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.txt.
+Similarly, we know whole collections of typically problematic data, like the GitHub Naughty Strings list at https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.txt.

-We also may remember from past experiences easy ways of producting garbage text like opening a gif-picture in a text editor to copy from.
+We also may remember from past experiences easy ways of producing garbage text like opening a gif-picture in a text editor to copy from.

 A dynamic we often observe when working with data is ability to keep track of coverage of data.
 If you have a long list of things you could try, some applications allow you to try it all at once.
 With a wall of text though it is harder to pay attention to details of what is unexpected.
 Choosing data one type at a time leads us in forgetting what we have and have not covered.